Flutter Dynamic Links: A Step-by-Step Guide to Replacing Firebase

-Finding a solid replacement for Firebase Dynamic Links in Flutter can be a challenge.
+Finding a solid replacement for Firebase Dynamic Links in Flutter can be a massive headache.
 The ecosystem is filled with complex solutions or packages that haven’t been maintained.
-When all you need is a reliable way to get users from a link to a specific screen in your app, you shouldn’t have to fight with a heavy, complicated SDK.
+When all you need is a reliable way to route users from a link to a specific screen in your app, you shouldn’t have to fight with a heavy, bloated SDK.

-This guide provides a simple, copy-paste-ready solution.
-We will walk you through a complete, step-by-step tutorial on how to implement Flutter dynamic links using the Tapp SDK.
-It’s the cleanest and most straightforward way to handle deep linking after the FDL shutdown.
+I built the Tapp SDK to fix this.
+As part of your broader Firebase Dynamic Links migration strategy, I’m going to walk you through a complete, copy-paste-ready tutorial on how to implement Flutter dynamic links using our infrastructure.
+It’s the cleanest way to handle deferred deep linking after the FDL shutdown.

 Prerequisites

-Before we start, make sure you have the following ready:
+Before we start writing code, make sure you have the following ready:

 Step 1: Add the Tapp Flutter SDK